How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 You’ll enjoy the beautiful fall foliage the Ozarks display and cooler temperatures during the autumn months.

-Winters are relatively mild, so hiking will be weather dependent.
+Winters are relatively mild, so hiking will be weather-dependent.

-And, in the spring, you will see larger waterfalls.
+In the spring, you will see larger waterfalls.

-Practical Advice
+Our Practical Advice

-Hike the Loop Counterclockwise – When you first start down the trailhead from the parking lot, you’ll walk over a little bridge.
-Keep going, and you’ll come to the Kings Bluff Trailhead.
-It is marked with a sign.
-Hike Kings Bluff first – which will allow you to hike the loop counterclockwise.
-This gives you more time to explore the Pedestal Rocks area, where you can wander down into the caves and explore the remarkable rock formations.
+Hike the Loop Counterclockwise — When you first start down the trailhead from the parking lot, you’ll walk over a little bridge.
+Keep going, and you’ll come to the Kings Bluff Trailhead, which is marked with a sign.

 Watch Where You Step – Cliffs, bluffs, crevasses, and ledges without railings exist.
 Be mindful and careful to stay safe.